 Published:

-2. How it works: smartphone instead of card reader – step by step
+2. How it works: smartphone instead of card reader – step-by-step

-Download app: You install the provider's Tap to Pay app from the Google Play Store (Android) or the Apple App Store (iPhone) and log in with your account.
+Download the app: You install the provider's Tap to Pay app from the Google Play Store (Android) or the Apple App Store (iPhone) and log in with your account.

-Initiate payment: You enter the amount in the app, select the payment method (card or e.g. TWINT) and activate the payment process.
+Initiate payment: You enter the amount in the app, select the payment method (card or e.g. TWINT), and activate the payment process.

-3. Requirements: Which smartphones, operating systems and apps are supported?
+3. Requirements: Which smartphones, operating systems, and apps are supported?

 iPhone